Jessie Buckley's Star Is Born in Wild Rose. But It’s Been a Long Time in the Making

 If you don’t recognize Jessie Buckley’s warm smile and lilting voice already, chances are you will soon.
-Having starred in the acclaimed HBO series Chernobyl, and with upcoming projects alongside big names like Renée Zellweger and Keira Knightley, the 29-year-old actor and singer from County Derry, Ireland, is set to become a familiar face on both sides of the Atlantic.
+Having starred in the acclaimed HBO series Chernobyl, and with upcoming projects alongside big names like Renée Zellweger and Keira Knightley, the 29-year-old actor and singer from County Kerry, Ireland, is set to become a familiar face on both sides of the Atlantic.

 Buckley’s latest film, Wild Rose, follows a young Scottish woman with high hopes of becoming a country music singer.
 We meet Rose-Lynn Harlan as she leaves prison and reunites with her two children in the film’s opening scenes.
 A free spirit, Rose soon struggles with the difficulties of chasing her musical dreams and holding down responsibilities at home.
 The movie has won raves, in large part for the kinetic energy Buckley brings to the role.